 - I have a CT scan of a skull.
 Can you print it?

 - Probably.
-If it's an .stl, we can definitely try.
+If it is a .stl, we can definitely try.